Virgin Rail Group: 1990s

-Virgin bid for a number of franchises, including Gatwick Express, InterCity CrossCountry and InterCity West Coast.
-It was successful in winning the latter two, and Virgin CrossCountry and Virgin West Coast began operations in January and March 1997 respectively.
+Amid the privatisation of British Rail during the mid 1990s, Virgin submitted multiple bids to operate several different train franchises, including Gatwick Express, InterCity CrossCountry and InterCity West Coast.
+It was successful in winning the latter two, leading to Virgin CrossCountry and Virgin West Coast commencing operations in January and March 1997 respectively.
 Both franchises were scheduled to run for 15 years.